MicrosoftDocs/ai-builder/ai-builder-docs/flow-sentiment-analysis.md

 # Use the sentiment analysis prebuilt model in Power Automate

-## Create a flow that uses the AI Builder sentiment analysis prebuilt model
+In this article, we will create a flow that uses the AI Builder sentiment analysis prebuilt model.

 1. Sign in to [Power Automate](https://flow.microsoft.com/).